TomaszP77/java-tasks/README.md

     You can choose your data and preferences freely.

 #### 13a.
-    Modify the code from task 13 so that providing your name and surname is mandatory.
+    Modify the code from task 13 so that providing the name and surname is mandatory when creating an object of the Hotel guests class.
 Use a constructor.